-Return the completed application to the Library Services Desk to receive a WAGGIN library card.
-A valid photo ID with proof of address must be provided when submitting the form.
+After completing the online application, please visit the Library Services Desk to receive a WAGGIN library card.
+A valid photo ID with proof of address must be provided when picking up your library card.
 Children from pre-school age through age 12 must have a parent sign their application for a library card.

 The WAGGIN network is made up of 20 libraries in Washington, Greene, and Fayette counties.
 Through a web-based catalog and special resources, residents have access to over 800,000 items, shared databases, and free online classes with their WAGGIN Library Card.
 WAGGIN Libraries strengthen our community by inspiring lifelong learning and promoting literacy and knowledge.

 Patrons are required to use a bar-coded WAGGIN library card when checking out materials and for logging onto the library’s computers.

 The “pin” number automatically assigned to each card is the last 4 digits of the home phone number.

 The library accepts donations of books, CDs, DVDs, and other items for possible inclusion in the collection.
 We do not accept textbooks, encyclopedia sets, or items that are moldy, musty, or in disrepair.
 We also cannot guarantee that donated items will be added to the collection, nor can we give a fair market value to donated items.
 Any books or other items that do not become part of the library’s collection may be included in the library’s ongoing book sale.
 The money raised goes back into the library to buy more materials for the collection.